 Thai Airways: Thailand's national airline carrier flies non-stop from Sydney and Melbourne direct to Bangkok.
 Connecting flights to 11 destinations are available throughout domestic Thailand including Phuket, Koh Samui, Krabi and Chiang Mai.

 Singapore Airlines: Flights are available daily from Sydney, Melbourne, Brisbane, Adelaide and Perth with flights from Darwin and Cairns 3 times per week.
-There are daily flights to Phuket and Bangkok, with flights to Krabi and Chiang Mai available most days.
+There are connecting flights daily to Phuket and Bangkok, with flights to Krabi and Chiang Mai available most days.

 The easiest way to get to your accommodation from Phuket airport is via taxi, shuttle or private transfer.
 Taxi and shuttle services are available outside the terminal however we recommend pre-booking your arranged transfers to ensure you are using a reputable service provider.
 Our holiday packages take the hassle out of organising your transfers and offer additional value with discounted rates.
 Shuttle transfers are more affordable however take longer and make multiple stops along the way, while private transfers are faster and for the exclusive use of your travelling party.
 Transfers from the airport to the main Phuket accommodation precinct take approximately 45 minutes to an hour depending on traffic.